pkp/ojs-user-guide/en/submissions.md

 ### Filtering Large Lists

 Click the **Filter** button to expand a set of search filters.
-You can quickly locate all submissions with overdue reviews, those in a specific stage of the workflow, or those submitted to a specific section.
+You can quickly locate all submissions with overdue reviews, those in a specific stage of the workflow, those submitted to a specific section, and those assigned to a specific editor.